Skip to contents

 p(ψ)=2π(1+ψ2),ψ>0p(\psi) = \frac{2}{\pi(1 + \psi^2)}, \quad \psi > 0

-Updates use a Metropolis-Hastings random walk with a normal proposal.
+Updates use a Metropolis-Hastings random walk with a normal proposal (MDGM and MRF pseudo-likelihood) or the exchange algorithm (MRF exchange).

 Emission parameters